Drowning: Rescue by swimming

 After a successful first physical contact with the victim (usually the most dangerous part, because victims can cling anxiously to the rescuers), the victim must be taken out of the water to a firm ground.
 This is achieved by a towing maneuver.
 It would be commonly a 'supporting tow': placing the victim body in a face-up horizontal position, and passing one hand under the victim's armpit to then grab the jaw with it, and towing by swimming backwards.
 The victim's mouth and nose must be kept above the water surface.

 If the person is cooperative, the towing may be done in a similar fashion with the hands going under the victim's armpits.
 Other styles of towing are possible, but all of them keeping the victim's mouth and nose above the water.

 Unconscious people may be pulled in an easier way: pulling on a wrist, or on the neck area of the shirt, while they are in a face-up horizontal position.
 Victims with suspected spinal injuries can require a more specific grip, and special care for their management, and a backboard (spinal board) may be needed for their rescue.

 For unconscious people, an in-water resuscitation could increase the chances of survival by a factor of about three, but this procedure requires both medical and swimming skills, and it becomes impractical to send anyone besides the rescuer to execute that task.
 Chest compressions require a suitable platform, so an in-water assessment of circulation is pointless.
 If the person does not respond after a few breaths, cardiac arrest may be assumed, and getting them out of the water becomes a priority.

 First aid

 Traditional medical method to expel water from the lungs in victims of drowning, currently inhabitual.

 The checks for responsiveness and breathing are carried out with the person lying in a horizontally supine position (face up).

 The traditional medical treatment for the drowned started expelling water from their lungs, tilting the victim face down (see drawing at right).
 However, handling the weight of the body could cost time and efforts in some cases, especially in victims with spinal injury (at the neck or the back) that affected their mobility, which requires special care.

-If the victim is unconscious, but breathing, the recovery position is appropriate (laying on a side, usually the right, the left is recommended in women since 7 and a half months of pregnancy approximately).
+If the victim is unconscious, but breathing, the recovery position is appropriate (laying on a side, usually the right, the left is recommended in women since 7 1/2 months of pregnancy approximately).